| | |

 Yeast Dough

-• 2 ¾ cup good quality all-purpose or bread flour, (400 grams), plus more for dusting
+• 2 ¾ cup good quality all-purpose (King Arthur), bread flour, or a combination of bread and all-purpose, plus more for dusting 385-400 grams

 • 3/4 tsp ground black pepper